placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-09-ds-laptop-setup.md

 published: true
 ---

-My notes on how to set up a lenovo thinkbook gen6 laptop with ubuntu 24.04 as a hypervisor for QEMU/KVM virtualization with GPU passthrough to guests and hibernation.
+My notes from last year (2024) on how I set up a lenovo thinkbook gen6 laptop with ubuntu 24.04 as a hypervisor for QEMU/KVM virtualization with GPU passthrough to guests and hibernation.

 ## end result: